-Verifying this was a lot of manual work, though it helps that tracking site networks and gaining insights without “outing” anyone is pretty much the promise of our homepage.
+Verifying this was a lot of manual work, though it helps that tracking site networks and gaining insights without “outing” anyone is pretty much the promise of our homepage and quarterly reports.

 141 of these independent affiliate sites receive more than 100,000 visitors per month from Google, according to estimates from Ahrefs.

 47 independent affiliates receive more than 1 million visitors per month from search.

 Across the 157 content-focused sites, from the top 500 domains we found, the average number of visitors each received from Google was around 1.3M per month.
 The median traffic was 427,000 visitors per month (meaning half receive more visitors than that, and half receive fewer).